a0-c/qmk_firmware/keyboard/gh60_rev_c/README.md

     B2 Capslock LED
     B0 not connected

-Fuctions to controls LED clusters
+Functions to controls LED clusters

     gh60_caps_led_on()
     gh60_poker_leds_on()